Hannah Palmer Busts Out Of Pink Lace Lingerie On Instagram

 On Sunday, Hannah treated her fans to a new sultry snap wherein she could be seen wearing a pink lace lingerie which allowed her to flaunt an ample amount of cleavage and put her well-toned legs on full display.

 In terms of her aesthetics, she let her blonde tresses down, wore minimal makeup and flashed her signature smile to melt many hearts.
-She also posted another picture in the post wherein she struck a slightly different pose and looked straight into the camera while smiling only a little.
+She also posted another picture in the post showing her striking a slightly different pose and looking straight into the camera while smiling only a little.

 Per the geotag, the picture was captured in Los Angeles, California, where Hannah lives.
 Soon after having been posted, the pic accrued more than 25,000 likes and 300-plus comments which clearly show that her pictures are gaining more and more traction every week.